UnfortuN8/Golem-Fleet-Battle-Simulator/README.md

 * requestor/aws - Requestor that polls a dynamodb index looking for challenges with 'pending' battle results and saves the results back to the dynamodb table.

+* requestor/service - Requestor that uses the Golem Service Model to vastly reduce latency.
+Also reads a local file for input and outputs a file for the result.

 * worker - Code that is sent to providers in order to calculate battle results.

 * worker/constants.py - All the ship types that can be placed in fleets and their stats.